 White: White is usually perceived as fresh, clean and modern.
 It can look appealing in wide open spaces and used with other colours to create a balance and make those spaces brighter.
 Uses of white could include open meeting areas, collaborative spaces and lobbies.
 It is often used with other colours as on it’s own it can be viewed as sterile and uninspiring.

 Black: Black is a powerful colour that signifies control.
 It can be associated with luxury and elegance but it can absorb natural light and should be used sparingly as an accent to compliment other colours.

 Red: Red is bold and confident.
 It can invoke passion, energy and stimulate thinking.
 It is also known to increase heart rate, blood flow and appetite.
 Too much red can be overpowering and lead to headaches, anger and frustration.
 For this reason, it should be used sparingly in workplace design.

 Green: Green is a peaceful colour, often linked with the balance between the body, mind and emotions.
 Green is therefore often associated with productivity and creativity, making it a popular choice for workspaces.
 You can introduce green through the use of plants as well as walls or furniture.

 Yellow: Yellow can invoke feelings of happiness, positivity and optimism.
 Add splashes of yellow to boost creativity and stimulate teamwork.
 However, it’s worth noting that the over-use of yellow can also lead to eyestrain and cause frustration, so it should be used in moderation.

-Purple: The color purple is often associated with luxury, imagination, wisdom and calmness.
+Purple: The colour purple is often associated with luxury, imagination, wisdom and calmness.
 Different tones could be used to add a sense of calmness to the workplace.

-Please get in touch to find out more.
-And, if you found this article helpful please feel free to share it with your social networks!
+For more information or to arrange for an Ergo Squad representative to evaluate your workspace to help your business achieve its potential, please get in touch using the form below.
+And, if you found this article helpful, please feel free to share it with your social networks!